DworkinLab/GettingStartedDworkinLab/GettingStarted_DataAnalysis.md

 Dworkin lab Guide to organizing your scripts and data files
 ===========================================================

-## --This is a draft outline, not to be used yet.--
+## -This is a draft outline, not to be used yet.-

 ## Why be so precise about how we organize our data and analysis scripts?
 - Make it easy and efficient for current use.